+When it comes to the topic of Workers’ Comp & COVID-19 – It’s tricky.
 As our community adjusts to its “new normal” amidst the continuing COVID-19 crisis, many employees in Charleston, SC have returned to work.
-Coronavirus (COVID-19) remains a concern for many workers, causing them to wonder if South Carolina workers’ compensation insurance will cover the cost of their medical care and lost wages if they are infected.
+Coronavirus (COVID-19) remains a concern for many workers, causing them to wonder if South Carolina workers’ compensation (also known as worker’s comp or workman’s comp) insurance will cover the cost of their medical care and lost wages if they are infected.

 The answer is not a simple one.
 Your eligibility for compensation depends on several factors – and may require the legal advice of an experienced workers’ compensation attorney.
 Hoffman Law Firm is here to help.

-During your free consultation here in North Charleston, our team will learn more about your situation and determine whether or not you are eligible for workers’ comp coverage for coronavirus.
+During your free consultation here in Charleston area, our team will learn more about your situation and determine whether or not you are eligible for workers’ comp coverage for coronavirus.
 If you are, we will handle the process from start to finish, working diligently to ensure you get the quality medical treatment and full benefits you deserve.

 Can I File a Workers’ Comp Claim For Coronavirus?